Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 field modeling.
 Taking the electromagnetic model as standard, the results demonstrate that the proposed solution was able to accurately estimate the performance of a wind farm grounding system.

-The attached file called "EPSR_article.xls" contains spreadsheets with the results of the computational simulations used in the research.
+The attached file called "EPSR_article.xls" contains spreadsheets loaded with the results of both computer simulation models used in the research.

+The attached file named "case_study_simulation.mph" is the COMSOL Multiphysics model file used for the computer simulation of the case study through its electromagnetic field modeling.

+End of this document.